• Shield AI is privately held, incorporated in the United States and headquartered in San Diego, California. The company has no public stock listing.

 Competition from primes and peer startups

 Shield AI competes not only with legacy defense contractors like Northrop Grumman and Boeing in the drone and autonomous systems space, but also with peer defense technology startups including Anduril, Joby Aviation, and Sarcos.
+Its rivalry with Anduril is not clear-cut: on the Collaborative Combat Aircraft program, Hivemind flies aboard Anduril's Fury drone, making the two both competitors and partners.
 The US Air Force's Collaborative Combat Aircraft program, in which Shield AI is now a selected vendor, is also likely to attract competition from larger defense primes in subsequent phases.

 Why ownership matters